Logo

 WhiteBIT Withdrawal: Step-by-Step

-On WhiteBIT, you can send funds straight to a bank card, convert via P2P Express, or transfer coins to an external crypto wallet by choosing the asset and entering the destination address.
+On WhiteBIT, you can send funds to a bank card, convert via P2P Express, or transfer coins to an external crypto wallet by selecting the asset and entering the destination address.

 WhiteBIT also offers WhiteBIT Nova, which lets you pay at merchants and withdraw cash from ATMs.